ygoe/ViewModelKit/README.md

 Denotes that the property depends on other properties and the PropertyChanged event should be raised for this property whenever it is raised for the other properties.
 You can specify multiple property names for the attribute, or add the attribute multiple times.

+This is not supported for auto-properties because they have their own value and cannot depend on any other property.

 ##### Example

     public string LastName { get; set; }